gilbertohnrq/discord-bot/README.md

 - [x] Build a "play" command that plays a song from a YouTube link
 - [x] Build a "skip" command that plays a song from a YouTube link
 - [x] Build a "stop" command that plays a song from a YouTube link
-- [ ] Add the YouTube search functionality to the play command
-- [] Refactor to use a command handler

 ## Resources